PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

 It is the core component of Sequence Decoder.

-In the original implemention of `RecurrentGradientMachine`, the beam search is a method in RNN, due to complexity of the algorithm, the implementation is quite trivial and hard to reuse by other module.
+In the original implementation of `RecurrentGradientMachine`, the beam search is a method in RNN, due to the complexity of the algorithm, the implementation is quite trivial and hard to reuse by another module.

-During PaddlePaddle's refactoring work, some new concept are proposed such as `LoDTensor` and `TensorArray` that can better support sequence usage, and they can help to make the implementation of beam search based sequence decoder more transparent and modular.
+During PaddlePaddle's refactoring work, some new concept is proposed such as `LoDTensor` and `TensorArray` that can better support sequence usage, and they can help to make the implementation of beam search based sequence decoder **more transparent and modular** .

 ## Introducing the absolute-offset and relative-offset Level of Details (LoD)
 The current `LoDTensor` is designed to store levels of variable-length sequences,